 Offered: As needed.

-ENGL 337 - Topics in the Aesthetics of Film (4)
+ENGL 337 - Studies in Film Aesthetics (4)

-This course is intended for students who are not necessarily majoring in film but still wish to explore a designated issue related to film and the cinematic medium.
-Topic varies.
+This course is intended for students who are not necessarily majoring in film but still wish to explore a designated issue related to the cinematic medium.
+The course may be repeated for credit with a change in topic..

 Prerequisite: ENGL 202 or consent of department chair.